 If Danish oil dries so well overnight, it is still good to use.
 If it doesn’t dry within 12 – 24 hours, Danish oil already went bad.

-So, as a summary, here’re the tests you can identify when Danish oil is bad.
+So, as a summary, here are the signs you can tell when Danish oil is bad,

 - Does not dry well